davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 __Additional Word Features__: each words is tagged as _allCaps_, _upperInitial_, _lowercase_, _mixedCaps_, _noinfo_.

 __Lexicons__: partial lexicon matches using a list of known named-entities from DBpedia.
-The list is then used to perform $n$-gram matches against the words.
-A match is successful when the $n$-gram matches the prefix or suffix of an entry and is at least half the length of the entry.
+The list is then used to perform $$n$$-gram matches against the words.
+A match is successful when the $$n$$-gram matches the prefix or suffix of an entry and is at least half the length of the entry.

 <br>